Singularities of mean curvature flow with bounded mean curvature and Morse index: Multiplicity-one convergence of the rescaled mean curvature flow

 such that for large $t_i$, we have

-Moreover, at time $t=t_\varepsilon+1$ there exists $C_3=C_3(\varepsilon,\CS_0,x_0)>0$ independent of $T$ such that
+Moreover, at time $t=t^*+1$ there exists $C_3=C_3(\varepsilon,\CS_0,x_0)>0$ independent of $T$ such that

-\end{lemma} Finally, we arrive at: \begin{proposition} \cite[Proposition 4.9]{LW1} Under the assumption of Theorem \ref{mul-one}, if the multiplicity of a convergent sequence is at least two, we can find a smooth function $w$ defined on $\Omega_{\varepsilon,R}\times [0,\infty)$ such that
+\end{lemma} Passing to the limit as $i\to\infty$, we note that the coefficients $a_i^{pq}$, $b_i^p$, and $c_i$ converge to zero as $u_i^+$ and $u_i^-$ tend to zero.
+Therefore, the sequence $w_i$ converges to a positive immortal solution $w$ satisfying $\partial_t w-Lw=0.$ Moreover, the estimates in Lemma~\ref{lm-4.14} pass to the limit (cf.~\cite[Proposition 4.9]{LW19}). \begin{proposition} Under the assumption of Theorem \ref{mul-one}, if the multiplicity of a convergent sequence is at least two, we can find a smooth function $w$ defined on $\Omega_{\varepsilon,R}\times [0,\infty)$ such that